 As medical device design evolves to provide ever-improving healthcare outcomes, manufacturers are partnering with full-service, experienced complex injection molders to gain increased design freedom and process efficiencies.
-This partnership is a consistent value-add — from part and tooling design through material selection and process control — empowering many medical OEMs to address issues before they impact production or the bottom line.
+Partnering with Kaysun — one of the few injection molders in the country to hold MedAccred accreditation — is a consistent value-add from part and tooling design through material selection and process control.
+It empowers many medical OEMs to address issues before they impact production or the bottom line.

 Leverage Injection Molder Design Expertise to Keep Pace with Technology

 The rapid advancement of the medical industry necessitates constant innovation and complexity in medical device design.
 Smaller sizes, more intricate geometries, progressive functionalities, and portability are among the greatest needs in today’s medical equipment — and among the biggest challenges for design and engineering teams.

 Leveraging the experience and knowledge of a complex injection molder during the design phase of your critical-use application can help overcome the unique challenges of medical injection molding and improve outcomes.
 These resources demonstrate how:

 Improve Performance and Satisfaction with Overmolding

 Portable medical devices have long been a mainstay in hospitals and emergency vehicles, with use in outpatient environments continuing to gain traction as medical care transitions into homes and healthcare facilities.
 The devices must remain accurate and functional; however, drops, bumps, and excessive vibration are inevitable as equipment is transported from place to place.